 Units form up punctually at the ordered time.
 Movement and behaviour is brisk.
 Training exercises and lessons begin and end on time.
-Bearing is military and in accordance with good manners.
+Everyone has a military bearing and in accordance with good manners.
 Language usage is manner-of-fact and polite and does not offend anyone.